 - Install a roof leak barrier under your roof shingles to block water from leaking into vulnerable areas

-- Keep all drains, downspouts and scuppers free of debris
+- Keep all rain gutters, drains, downspouts, and scuppers free from debris

 - Maintain trees and plants growing near your roof to prevent accumulation that may clog or slow roof drainage